operate-bsv/www.operatebsv.org/src/_articles/2019-11-15-introducing-operate.md

 Lua is designed to be used as an embedded scripting language.
 It is a lightweight language that can be safely sandboxed.
 This will allow us to create agents in different languages, and run Operate programs across platforms in a consistent, safe and reliable way.

 Lua is a simple language with few concepts, and can be easily learned in a few hours.
-Its simplicity does come at the cost of elegant design or useful features.
+Its simplicity doesn't come at the cost of elegant design or useful features.
 Lua is a nimble, stable and reliable language - traits that fit the BSV ethos well.

 ## How to get started